dhellmann/pymotw/PyMOTW/os/index.rst

 The first set of functions to cover are used for determining and changing the process owner ids.
-These are mostly useful to authors of daemons or special system programs which need to change permission level rather than running as root.
+These are mostly useful to authors of daemons or special system programs which need to change permission level rather than running as ``root``.
 I won't try to explain all of the intricate details of Unix security, process owners, etc. in this brief post.
 See the References list below for more details.

 Let's start with a script to show the real and effective user and group information for a process, and then change the effective values.
 This is similar to what a daemon would need to do when it starts as root during a system boot, to lower the privilege level and run as a different user.
-If you download the examples to try them out, you should change the TEST_GID and TEST_UID values to match your user.
+If you download the examples to try them out, you should change the ``TEST_GID`` and ``TEST_UID`` values to match your user.

 .. include:: os_process_user_example.py
     :literal: